-Enforceable directions are issued in the form of a notice in writing to a person (or other entity) reasonably believed not to be complying with the Agvet Code.
-The notice directs the person to take such steps, within the time specified in the notice, as are reasonable in the circumstances in order to comply with the Agvet Code.
-It may require them to do something or cease doing something to comply with the legislation.
+The notice directs the person to take steps, within the time specified in the notice, to comply with the Agvet Code.
+It may require them to take action, or cease a particular action, in order to comply with the legislation.

 An enforceable direction may be issued under section 145H of the Agvet Code.

 The direction can require a person to do anything that is reasonable in the circumstances to achieve compliance with the Agvet Code.

 Non-compliance with an enforceable direction is taken very seriously and may result in court action.